 - Any food that is easily accessible

 Contrary to popular belief, mice are not huge fans of cheese (although they will eat it).
-They prefer other human and pet foods that you may have in the house.
+They prefer other human and pet foods you may have in the house.

 If in doubt, always consult with a pest control company.
 Especially if you are not confident in dealing with a mouse infestation yourself.